 Question: This morning as usual I snapped few brilliant shots using my Canon camera and saved the files on CF card, which is a 32 GB CF card and was been used to store my most precious photos and other media files.
 However, when I connected CF card to my Mac machine to transfer the photos, a hardware exception occurred due to which my Mac machine terminated improperly.
 Then I restarted the machine to see whether everything is fine or not.
 Everything looked fine, while upon trying to data from my CF card, it showed me a notification like “Card error” and I was not accessible to any files from the CF card.

 Answer from Cisdem: Generally speaking, we can find two kinds of card damage situations, I mean physically damage and logically damage.
-If it is logically damaged and can still be readable on your Mac, luckily, you can use CF card recovery software such as Cisdem Data Recovery for Mac to easily get any type of files restored.
+If it is logically damaged and can still be readable on your Mac or Windows, luckily, you can use CF card recovery software such as Cisdem Data Recovery for Mac and Windows to easily get any type of files restored.
 It seems that you’re in this case.
 On the other hand, if the card is undetectable, mostly likely the card has physical damage on its interface or controller.
 Being physically damaged, almost none of the CF card recovery software would be helpful.
 In this case, your last-ditch effort is to find some data recovery company with high cost if your lost data is invaluable enough.